CLOSE SEARCH

 An AGA acts as a safety net for landlords, offering an additional layer of security in case the new tenant (assignee) defaults on their lease obligations.

-Ultimately, whether an AGA is required as part of the negotiations on Landlord’s consent, depends on several factors, including:
+Ultimately, whether an AGA is required to ensure the Landlord’s consent, depends on several factors, including:

 • Risk assessment by the landlord - the landlord will consider the financial strength of both the assignor and assignee, the complexity of the lease, and the length of the remaining lease term.